OpenImagingLab/LWNet/README.md

 ## Test
 To test LWNet and reproduce some results shown in the paper:
-- Open `demo.gif`.
-The animation showcases the optimization process, from the captured PSF to the recovered wavefront.
 - Run `main_lwnet.py`.
 The outputs will be saved in `results` folders
 - Modify parameters in `configs/lwnet.yaml`, run `main_lwnet.py`.
 The outputs will be saved in `results` folders